benjymous/annotations/sandman/sandman.53.md

 - Abhijit Khale (Abhijit_Khale@transarc.com) identified the Indian story.
 - Timothy Hock Seng Tan for the reference to Peggy
 - Ralf Hildebrandt added more details.
-- Richard Munn added the Mother Carey reference.
+- Richard Munn added the Mother Carey reference, and updated the Samarkand reference.